Biden strikes tough tone on Russia in diplomatic push - WTMJ

 “Mr. Navalny, like all Russian citizens, is entitled to his rights under the Russian constitution,” Biden said.
 “He’s been targeted, targeted for exposing corruption.
 He should be released immediately and without condition.”

-Associated Press writer Ellen Knickmeyer and Lolita C. Baldor contributed reporting to this article.
+Associated Press writers Ellen Knickmeyer and Lolita C. Baldor contributed reporting to this article.

 Copyright 2021 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.